| Drs. Concannon &

 10. Inmates.
 Our practice may disclose your IIHI to correctional institutions or law enforcement officials if you are an inmate or under the custody of a law enforcement official.
 Disclosure for these purposes would be necessary: (a) for the institution to provide health care services to you, (b) for the safety and security of the institution, and/or (c) to protect your health and safety or the health and safety of other individuals.

 11. Workers’ Compensation.
-Our practice may release your IIHI for workers’ compensation and similar programs.
+Our practice may release your IIHI for workers’ compensation, disability, and similar programs.

 E. YOUR RIGHTS REGARDING YOUR IIHI